therealssj/blog/content/statement/Skycoin Heads to Vegas.md

 Skycoin will be represented by:\
 Daken Freeborn - Director of Events\
 Ed Vilderman - Videographer and Marketing Coordinator\
-Mark Berajawala - Marketing and Accounting\
+Mark Smith - Marketing and Accounting\
-Lauren Berajawala - Planning, Support and Online Sales
+Lauren Smith - Planning, Support and Online Sales

 Make sure you look us up if you are attending!
 Here are details for the event: